ednguyenn/receipt_manager/README.md

 **Functionality**

 Upload Receipts:   Upload or take a photo of a receipt, which is stored in Amazon S3.
-Data Extraction:   Automatically extracts merchant, date, and amount details using AWS Textract.
+Data Extraction:   Automatically extracts raw data using AWS Textract.
 Search & Retrieval:   Retrieve receipts using natural language queries like "Starbucks receipts in September" with the help of OpenAI’s LLM.
 Receipt Viewing:   Displays original receipt images based on search results.